visciang/cake/README.md

 app:
     FROM alpine:${ALPINE_VERSION}
-    COPY --from=+build /hello /usr/bin/hello
+    COPY --from=+compile /hello /usr/bin/hello
     ENTRYPOINT ["/usr/bin/hello"]
 ```

-The target declaration feels like `make` and their definition feels like a `Dockerfile`.

-In fact `cake` leverage docker (without being a buildkit frontend) and the Dockerfile syntax
+Cake leverage docker (without being a buildkit frontend) and the Dockerfile syntax
 to define the pipeline DAG where the implicit cache semantics ihnerits the docker one.

 The project source tree is: